UKPLab/CARE/docs/source/development/plugins.rst

 * version - The version of the plugin.
 * description - A description of the plugin.
 * author - The author of the plugin.
+* db - Entries to add to the database.

 The plugin.yml file is a YAML file.